-The Superintendent shall ensure that established expectations for student conduct and behavior and student due process rights regarding discipline shall be published annually in each school's student handbook, which are submitted, reviewed, and approved annually by the School Board.
+The Superintendent shall ensure that established expectations for student conduct and behavior shall be published annually in each school's student handbook, which are submitted, reviewed, and approved annually by the School Board.

 These expectations will be made available to parents/guardians at the beginning of the school year, and be publicly available on the school or district website.
 Expectations for student conduct and behavior will also be made available in another language or presented orally upon request.